Executive Function Coaching · Built for ADHD/AuDHD Men in Tech

 I didn't build the High Signal Framework because I read about executive dysfunction.
 I built it because I live it.
 I have ADHD and autistic traits — and I spent years trying to run my life and practice on systems designed for a brain I don't have.
 The frustration of knowing exactly what to do and still not being able to make yourself do it is something I know personally, not theoretically.

 I've been a licensed therapist in Washington State since 2020, working with neurodivergent clients since my internship in 2018.
-Since 2021, I've specialized specifically in ADHD and AuDHD tech founders and senior individual contributors — people running high-output careers on hardware that the standard productivity literature was never built for.
-I'm currently enrolled in Level 1 IFS Training, and I use parts work in coaching as an operational framework, not as therapy.
+Since 2021, I've specialized in ADHD and AuDHD adults in tech — engineers, senior ICs, and tech managers running high-output careers on hardware the standard productivity literature was never built for.
+I'm completing Level 1 IFS Training in May 2026, and I use parts work in coaching as an operational framework, not as therapy.

 I work with a small number of clients at a time.
 That's a deliberate constraint, not a waitlist tactic — this work requires real attention, and I'm not interested in scaling it past the point where I can do it well.

-The Self-Led Founder Protocol is in active development.
-I'm working with a small cohort of founding clients at significantly reduced rates in exchange for structured feedback that shapes the program.
+The Self-Led Tech Professional is in active development.
+I'm working with a small cohort of clients at significantly reduced rates in exchange for structured feedback that shapes the program.

-If you're early — willing to engage honestly, give feedback, and help build something that actually works — this is the right moment to reach out.
-Founding client pricing will not be available once the program exits beta.
+If you're willing to engage honestly, give feedback, and help build something that actually works — this is the right moment to reach out.
+Beta pricing will not be available once the program exits beta.

 The Protocol